Medo-mk/spotify_site_api/README.md

-# hello iam mohammed  and its my first functional site and its made using pyton and tailwind css and html and ofcourse Spotify’s api
+# hello iam mohammed  and its my first functional site and its made using pyton and tailwind css and html and javascirpt and ofcourse Spotify’s api

 ### 🎵 **Core Features:**